jguhlin/sfasta/README.md

 ## Why so many dependencies?
 Right it it works with a wide range of compression functions.
 Once some are determined to be the best others could be dropped from future versions.
 The file format itself has a version identifier so we could request people rollback to an older version if they need to.

+## Why samtools?
+I've got plenty of experiments trying to get a fast gzip compressed multi-threaded reader, but even when mounted on a ramdisk, it is too slow.
+Samtools is an awesome, handy tool that has the 'faidx' function, of which I am a huge fan.
+While the faidx is not it's main function, it is not optimized for large datasets, thus the test is a little unfair.
+Still, it's helpful to have something to compare to.

 ![Genomics Aotearoa](info/genomics-aotearoa.png)